A great benefit of being a small school is that each pupil is known and valued within a caring, stimulating and disciplined environment.

 In today’s culture it is not unusual during the teenage years for a period of counselling to be helpful.
 The counselling provides a place where the pupil can talk about whatever is on their mind and causing them stress.
 For example, relationships with their family or friends, worrying feelings and emotions or upsetting memories.
 It is now much better understood how emotional issues can impact a pupil’s ability to focus on their work and get the most out of life.

 The counselling service is discrete and endeavours to minimise any impact on the pupil’s learning by working (as far as possible) around their academic timetable, providing confidentiality (within safeguarding limits) between the pupil and the counsellor.
 This confidentiality is important to create a safe place for the pupil to talk about whatever is on their mind.
-The school bears the cost of up to three counselling sessions, after which the parents are asked to contribute.
+The School covers the cost of the first six counselling sessions, after which the parents are usually asked to contribute.

-For more information about the counselling service please contact Carolyn Varney.
+For more information about the counselling service please contact Carolyn Varney email@example.com

 Mindfulness at Ewell Castle School